sarathsasidharan/sarathsasidharan.github.io/_posts/2021-12-20-Synapse-DataOps.md

 Workspace deployment pipeline defintion is found [here](https://dev.azure.com/datalakemdw/synapsedelta/_git/synapse-delta?path=/devops/cd-release-syn.yml).
 This script refers to the workspace template file and the parameter file.
 This will deploy the linked services ,datasets , sql scripts , data flows.

 For deployment of synapse , we are using the [synapse workspace deployment task](https://marketplace.visualstudio.com/items?itemName=AzureSynapseWorkspace.synapsecicd-deploy) extension.
-The workspace tempalate files are pointed to the workspace_publish branch.
+The workspace template files are pointed to the workspace_publish branch.

 This should deploy the scripts as well as the dacpac build onto the target synapse workspace.